andrewitsover/midnight/README.md

 Midnight alllows you to create complex SQL queries without leaving JavaScript.

-The following queries uses a window function to rank trees by their height.
+The following query uses a window function to rank trees by their height.

 ```js
 const trees = await db.query(c => {